 As another example of the ability to sin, the Apostle Paul’s gave us a great illustration of the Christian struggle:

 “For I know that good itself does not dwell in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.
 For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it” (Romans 7:18-20).

 Here, Paul tells us that when we are saved, our spirit no longer desires to walk in sin.
 We hate sin.
 We avoid sin.
 One preacher put it this way, “Before I was saved, I was running to sin.
 Now I’m running from sin.”
-Another person said this, “I sin as much as I want to.
+Adrian Rogers said this: “I sin as much as I want to.
 In fact, I sin more than I want to–because I don’t want to!

 However, we do still fall into sin due to our sin nature, even though our spirit detests sin.
 Our new nature desires holiness, because the spirit that dwells in us is the Holy Spirit.